The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 School Entries: Solo performers and members of groups entered as a school must be pupils of the School on the day of performance at the Eisteddfod.

-Entry Forms: Entry to the Eisteddfod is via the relevant entry form and must to sent to the appropriate entry secretary (see p3 of the Syllabus) no later than Friday, 5 October 2018 together with the required remittance.
+Entry Forms: Entry to the Eisteddfod is via the online entry form or manually using the relevant paper entry form and must reach the entry secretary no later than Friday, 4 October 2019 together with the required remittance.
 Entry fees cannot be refunded other than under exceptional circumstances.

 For pre-adjudicated entries only schools may submit multiple entries on one form.
 In such cases all entries should be attached to the form and a separate list of entrants’ names included.
 No staples please!

 Official Accompanists: Official accompanists are available for all classes but must be requested in advance on the entry form.
 A fee of £3.50 per class will be charged and is non- refundable.
 The Entry Manager may be able to arrange a rehearsal before the Eisteddfod at a fee to be arranged privately.
-A copy of the music to be performed must be sent to the Entry Manager with the entry form by Friday, 5 October 2018.
+A copy of the music to be performed must be sent to the Entry Manager when the entry is made and no later than Friday, 4 October 2019.
 An accompanist will not be allocated to entries without accompanying music and the relevant payment.

 Copies should be marked clearly with the performer’s name and class number.
 Please indicate the speed required by adding (or altering) a metronome mark.
 If submitting a photocopy please ensure it is in playable format (no staples please).
 The published copy must be available for the accompanist on the day of the class.